SPORTING GOODS

 A patch kit will always come in handy, as it has everything you need to fix a flat tire on the way home, including adhesive and a few patches.
 These are useful if your bicycle’s tubes are punctured and must be repaired quickly.

 The Park Tool Super Patch Kit is neatly packaged in a small plastic case, making it convenient for storage.
-There are six patches and a square of sandpaper to rough up your tire before you apply the patches.
+It includes six patches and a square of sandpaper to rough up your tire before you apply them.

 bike light